swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 A few notes on this configuration:

-* The `json` parser referenced in the `[INPUT]` block is defined in `parsers.conf` and registered through `Parsers_File` in the `[SERVICE]` block.
+* The `json` parser is defined in our custom `parsers.conf` and registered through `Parsers_File` in the `[SERVICE]` block.
+We provide our own parser because the ConfigMap is mounted at `/fluent-bit/etc/`, replacing the image's default parsers file, and because we use the `timestamp` field from BentoML records as the log time.
-  Fluent Bit does not ship with a built-in parser named `json`, so without this registration the sidecar will fail to parse the log records and will not ship any data to the storage bucket.
 * The `s3` output plugin creates objects under `gs://$GCP_BUCKET_NAME/logs/`.
 * The `total_file_size` and `upload_timeout` options control when Fluent Bit uploads a batch.
 A new object is created when the buffer reaches 10 MB or after